Looking for the best things to do in London in October? We’ve got you covered.

-A number of venues across the capital will be getting involved, though events will be primarily shown at the BFI Southbank and 26 Leake Street locations.
+A number of venues across the capital will be getting involved, though events will be primarily shown at the BFI Southbank.
 The epic line-up features premieres, talks, and performances from big names and up-and-coming directors.

 Admire the Work at 1-54 Art Fair

 54 countries, 1 continent – the 1-54 Art Fair celebrates the very best of contemporary African Art at Somerset House.
-Better yet, London will host its biggest edition of the exhibition, with 50 exhibitors and more than 130 artists contributing.
+Over 170 artists are taking part in the ambitious exhibition that sees fourteen new galleries taking part.

 Celebrate Halloween in London

 If you couldn’t tell by the array of spooky events happening in London throughout October, the capital is a big Halloween fan.

 From themed club nights to immersive Halloween experiences, there are so many things for the entire family to get involved with.
 And don’t panic if you’re a bit of a scaredy-cat, there are also some tamer activities happening in the capital.
 Phew.